ShemEscobal/SampleYOLOv11/README.md

 - You can only proceed in this section if you have accomplished the model training process whic is the previous step.
 - Using the “YOLODetect.py”, replace model path with your actual directory.

 Find this line on the “YOLODetect.py” python file uploaded.
+In this example, it is located on the line 5.

      model = YOLO('path_to_your_trained_model.pt')
 - Run the code.
 This should use your webcam as the input device.